nielslange/eco-cube-ubud/README.md

 ## Kitchen

 - As a guest, I want to be able to use a fully equiped kitchen so that I can cook my own food.
+- As a guest, I want to be able tio use a dish washer so that I don't have to wash the dishes by hand.

 ## Office